Thornton New Hampshire is located in the picturesque valley of the Pemigewasset River.

 According to “Strange New England,” this cascade was once part of “Glacial Park” a commercial venture, encompassing a large tract of land near the cascade.
 Apparently there were bungalows for rent, as attested to by old postcards, and brochures.

 The location of this former park is in a secluded area northeast of the current Shamrock Motel, on Mill Brook Road This cascade is now on private property.
+Do not adventure here without express permission of the land owner!

 The park was still in existence in 1968.